top of page

 If you are a leader and you want to implement change in an international team, it is worth paying attention to the following before you start:

-1. Understand reflexive reactions in response to changes, which are influenced by the national Culture in which they were raised.
+Understand reflexive reactions in response to changes.
+The reactions were influenced by the national Culture in which people were raised.

 It is essential to remember that combining various nationalities and social groups can be a complex matter heavily influenced by national characteristics.
 We often neglect this on a day-to-day basis.